About This Blog

 23rd February 1821 the Death of John Keats

-Today we reflect on the brief but luminous life of John Keats – struck down by tuberculosis one hundred and ninety-one years ago at the age of 25.
-Little known and lowly regarded in his lifetime, the dying poet – … Continue reading
+Today we reflect on the brief but luminous life of John Keats – struck down by tuberculosis on this day in 1821 at the age of 25.
+Little known and lowly regarded in his lifetime, the dying poet – resigned … Continue reading

 22nd February 1943 Beheading of the White Rose